paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   that `likwid_markerGroup` should be called in a sequential region.
 - fixed how we measure port usage: made fhv sum all the uops executed by port and then divide each by that sum
+- looked at polynomial_block with Dr. Saule and discovered a few things.
+  - even with clang, code is producing a lot of move instructions in assembly
+  - unroll 64 was too high; need 8 YMM registers for out, 8 YMM registers for xtothepowerof, 8 YMM registers for x.
+In theory x could spill over to stack since we're just reading from it after the beginning, but this may not be ideal.
+    - in any case, since there weren't enough registers it was spilling to the stack.
+Since the stack is on L1 it was still quite fast
+  - changing to unroll 32 still had lots of moves.
+Changing to unroll 16 had fewer moves but no longer used fma.
+This is odd.

 # 2020-06-09 through 2020-06-16
 We've decided to continue using likwid at this point, but PAPI may prove useful